The ACTC repository is under review for potential modification in compliance with Administration directives.

 The study treatment is an oil taken by mouth that is a THC/CBD combination versus placebo.
 The study treatment is being evaluated for possible benefit in reducing agitation, a common symptom during the end-of-life stages in dementia.

 It is common for people to receive hospice care as they near the end of their life, but treatment options are often limited and have uncomfortable side effects.
-Your participation in this research study will help in determining if treatment with THC and CBD is a safe option for treatment of agitation at the end-of-life in dementia.
+Participation in this research study will help in determining if treatment with THC and CBD is a safe option for treatment of agitation at the end-of-life in dementia.
 The study’s outcomes may contribute to improving the quality of life at end-of-life stages in people with dementia.